Updated May 15, 2023

 Most state laws about gender-affirming health care and insurance fall into three categories:

-A MAP of gender-affirming healthcare laws and policies looks strikingly similar to the 2020 electoral map—with "blue states" tending to offer the most access to gender-affirming care and insurance coverage and "red states" offering less or none.
+The Movement Advancement Project (MAP) has put together a map of gender-affirming healthcare laws and policies across the country that looks strikingly similar to the 2020 electoral map—with "blue states" tending to offer the most access to gender-affirming care and insurance coverage and "red states" offering less or none.

 Laws concerning transgender youth take many forms.
 Some are aimed at preventing kids and teens from playing sports consistent with their gender identity.
 Others restrict the bathrooms transgender and non-binary people can use at school.
 And a growing number of state laws seek to ban gender-affirming care for young people.

 Utah became the first state to ban minors from receiving gender-transition health care in January 2023.
 The Utah law prohibits transgender youth from receiving gender-affirming surgery and blocks access to hormone therapy with limited exceptions.
-Republic lawmakers are quickly pushing for similar bans across the country either through legislative actions or policy measures.
+Republican lawmakers are quickly pushing for similar bans in states across the country.

 You might also want to file a complaint about insurance-related discrimination with your state's Department of Insurance (DOI).
 The department will investigate the complaint and try to get the insurer to fix the problem if the insurer has mishandled your claim or broken a law or regulation.